awsdocs/aws-php-developers-guide/doc_source/guide_commands.rst

     $command = $s3Client->getCommand('ListObjects');
     // Associate the mock handler with the command
     $command->getHandlerList()->setHandler($mock);
-    // Executing the command will use the mock handler, which will return the
+    // Executing the command will use the mock handler, which returns the
     // mocked result object
     $result = $client->execute($command);